An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Related Work

 \section{Related Work}

-\paragraph{Unconstrained OCO} The OCO problem was introduced in \cite{zinkevich2003online}, who established a $O(\sqrt{T})$ guarantee based on projected online gradient descent (OGD). \citet{hazan2023introduction, orabona2019modern} provide overviews of the burgeoning literature that has emerged since Zinkevich's seminal work, in particular focusing on online mirror descent (OMD) as a general way to solve OCO problems.
+\paragraph{Unconstrained OCO} The OCO problem was introduced by \citet{zinkevich2003online}, who established a $O(\sqrt{T})$ static regret and $O(\sqrt{T} (1+P_T))$ dynamic regret guarantees based on projected online gradient descent (OGD), where $P_T$ is the path-length of the comparator sequence. \citet{hazan2023introduction, orabona2019modern} provide overviews of the burgeoning literature that has emerged since Zinkevich's seminal work, in particular focusing on online mirror descent (OMD) as a general way to solve OCO problems. \citet{zhang2018adaptive} later improved the dynamic regret bound to $O(\sqrt{T(1+P_T)})$.